Watertown, New York: Historic

 The tallest building in Watertown, the Dulles State Office Building, was named after John Foster Dulles.

-During the late 19th century through the mid 20th century, Watertown became known for its extensive list of politicians born in or who studied in the city, notable examples include John Foster Dulles and Allen Dulles, who attended public schools in the city.
+During the late 19th century through the mid-20th century, Watertown became known for its extensive list of politicians born in or who studied in the city, notable examples include John Foster Dulles and Allen Dulles, who attended public schools in the city.
 The tallest building in the city, the Dulles State Office Building was named after Foster Dulles, and was built in 1970.
-Robert Lansing was born in Albany, New York in 1799 and moved to Watertown in 1817.
-Robert Lansing was born in Watertown and until 1907 he was a member of the law firm of Lansing & Lansing at Watertown and went on to become the 42nd United States Secretary of State.
-Joseph Mullin was born in Ireland and grew up in Watertown, and went on to be Member of the U.S. House of Representatives from New York's 19th district.
+State Senator Robert Lansing was born in Albany, New York in 1799 and moved to Watertown in 1817.
+His grandson, also named Robert Lansing, was born in Watertown and until 1907 he was a member of the law firm of Lansing & Lansing at Watertown and went on to become the 42nd United States Secretary of State.Joseph Mullin was born in Ireland and grew up in Watertown, and went on to be Member of the U.S. House of Representatives from New York's 19th district.
 Joseph Mullin was born in Watertown and was a member of the New York State Senate from 1892 until his death in 1897.
 Roswell P. Flower was born in Theresa and became Deputy Postmaster of Watertown in 1853, becoming 30th Governor of New York from 1892 to 1894.
 The Roswell P. Flower Memorial Library was named after him.
 Frank Winfield Woolworth was born in Rodman, New York and attended a business college for two terms in Watertown, New York where he came up for the idea of a five-and-dime.

 Contemporary

-Eric Anzalone was born in Dayton, Ohio, but grew up in Watertown, he was the leatherman of the group Village People from 1995 to 2017.
+Eric Anzalone was born in Dayton, Ohio, but grew up in Watertown, he was the leather-man of the group Village People from 1995 to 2017.
 Antonio Blakeney was born in Watertown and became a shooting guard in the NBA and for the Cleveland Charge.
 In May 2021, he was arrested for armed robbery but bonded out of jail.
 Bob McCreadie was born in Watertown and was a racer at the Watertown Speedway before its closure in 1975.
-Mary Gay Scanlon was born in Watertown and is a Member of the U.S. House of Representatives.
-Viggo Mortensen was born in Watertown in 1958 and starred as Aragorn in The Lord of the Rings.
+Mary Gay Scanlon was born in Watertown and is a Member of the Pennsylvania delegation of the U.S. House of Representatives.
+Viggo Mortensen, an actor known for his role as Aragorn in The Lord of the Rings, moved with his mother to her hometown of Watertown at age 11 and attended Watertown High School before moving to Denmark after graduating from St. Lawrence University.